Alice Decaux

-Alice Decaux, born 10 April 1985 at Abidjan, is a French athlete, who specializes in the 60 meter hurdles and 100 meters hurdles.
+Alice Decaux (born 10 April 1985 in Abidjan) is a French athlete, who specializes in the 60 meter hurdles and 100 meters hurdles.

 Career

 She was eliminated in the 60 meters hurdles semifinals at Doha world Championships, Saturday 13 March 2010, placing 8th and last with a time of 8.23s.

 A year later, she seemed to have turned a corner by running 7.97s in the final of the Indoors French championship, making her a serious contender for the podium 2011 Indoors European Championships at Paris, in France.